makrai/notes/wang1911-bert-lex-sem.md

   * In addition, the same neighboring words appearing in more sentences may have more similar averaged contextualized representations, thus leading BERT avg to give higher similarity scores compared with human judgement
   * SynGCN tends to underestimate the relationship between word pairs
     * negative influence of differentiating syntactic contexts
   * Overall, the results of our model are closer to human judgement
 * word analogy, we compare the performances of models according to different types of word pairs
   * Table 3 shows the results
   * BERT token performs relatively lower on “capital-country” and “city-state” compared to skip-gram because it does not model context information
   * BERT avg improves the results by a large margin, giving comparable results on grammatical related word analogy such as “plural” due to the use of sentential information
-  * SynGCN performs relatively well on grammatical related word pairs by using
+  * SynGCN performs relatively well on grammatical related word pairs
     * However, it does not perform well on “capital-country” and “nationality-adjective” word pairs compared with the sequential context based skip-gram model
-  * In contrast, our model takes the advantages of these methods and gives the best overall performance.
+  * In contrast, our model takes the advantages of these methods and gives the best overall performance

-## Nearest Neighbors.
+## Nearest Neighbors

 * Table 4 shows the nearest neighbors to the word “while” according to cosine
   * traditional methods yield words that tend to co-occur with the word “while”, such as “preparing”, “still”, “taking” and “instead”
   * SynGCN: words that are semantically similar, i.e. related to time
-  * our method: multiple conjunctions that have similar meanings to “while”, such as “whilst”, “whereas” and “although”, which better conforms to the
+  * our method: multiple conjunctions that have similar meanings to “while”, such as “whilst”, “whereas” and “although”

-## Word Pairs Visualization.
+## Word Pairs Visualization

 * Figure 3 shows the t-SNE (van der Maaten and Hinton, 2008) visualization results for word pairs with the male-female relationship
   * For example, the pronoun pair `<he, she>`, the occupation pair `<policeman, policewoman>` and the family relation pair `<grandpa, grandma>`
 * Skip-gram, CBOW, GloVe, FASTTEXT and SynGCN baselines all capture the gender analogy through vector space topology to some extent, hE, inconsistency exists
 * In contrast, the outputs of our method are highly consistent, better demonstrating the algebraic motivation behind skip-gram embeddings

 ## Attention Distribution Visualization.
-Figure 4 shows the attention weights
+Figure 4

 # 7 Conclusion

-* Future work includes the investigation of sense embeddings and syntactic embeddings under our framework.
+* Future work includes the investigation of sense embeddings and syntactic embeddings under our framework